-- 1 ( or ) to Clck. - 2 Press the Menu Select button directly below Clck.
+- 1 (or) to Clck. - 2 Press the Menu Select button directly below Clck.
 The display shows the current setting of the radio. - 3 Press the Menu Select button directly below Edit.
-The first item blinks. - 4 or to change the selected item.
+The first item blinks.

-♠ or ▶ one or more times to move to an item you wish to change.
+- or ▶ one or more times to move to an item you wish to change.

+- → or

-or to change the selected item.
+─ to change the selected item.

-Press the Menu Select button directly below Exit to exit the screen without making any changes and return to the Home screen.
+Press the Menu Select button directly below $\mathbf{Exit}$ to exit the screen without making any changes and return to the Home screen.

-5 Press the Menu Select button directly below Ok once you have finished to save your changes and return to the Home screen.
+Press the Menu Select button directly below Ok once you have finished to save your changes and return to the Home screen.